numaproj/numaflow/docs/user-guide/sources/http.md

 ## Plain HTTP (non-TLS)

 By default, the HTTP source only accepts HTTPS traffic.
-To also accept plain HTTP requests, explicitly set `httpPort`.
-The HTTPS server always starts on `port` (default 8443); the HTTP server only starts when `httpPort` is set.
+To also accept plain HTTP requests, explicitly set `ports.http`.
+The HTTPS server always starts on `ports.https` (default 8443); the HTTP server only starts when `ports.http` is set.

 ```yaml
 apiVersion: numaflow.numaproj.io/v1alpha1